NewsIn Your CommunityOuter Banks News and Weather

 It's a journey that has brought countless skimboarders and their families into the Pruitt home.

-Watch more: 'Battle of a lifetime:' Skimboarder injured in OBX making progress in recovery, but has a long road ahead
+Watch related: Skimboarder injured in OBX making progress in recovery, but has a long road ahead

 'Battle of a lifetime:' Skimboarder injured in OBX making progress in recovery, but has a long road ahead

-Jon DePersig and Wendy Caputo now lead the way in putting the event together each year, the last six at Jennette’s Pier.
-This year, they are expecting at least 180 participants, with some of the biggest names in the sport coming to the Outer Banks.
+Jon DePersig and Wendy Caputo now lead the way in putting the event together each year, with the last six happening at Jennette’s Pier.
+This year, they are expecting some of the biggest names in the sport to attend.

 “There's something very unique about skimboarding and the community.
 It's the family-centric energy and vibe that is found when you're at these contests," said DePersig.